Search Apply Now

 Duration: 1.4 years part-time

-An Australian bachelor’s degree (or equivalent) in a relevant discipline with at least a credit (60 per cent) average, or equivalent qualification approved by the faculty.
+An Australian bachelor’s degree (or equivalent) in a relevant discipline with at least a credit (60 per cent) average.

 Entry level 2: 24 credit points to complete